JDiegocampos/Task-Master-CLI/README.md

       ```bash
       pip install rich
       ```
 - **Installing via pip**: You can install the project using pip by running the following command on your Terminal:
     ```bash
     pip install git+https://github.com/JDiegocampos/Task-Master-CLI.git
     ```

 - **Using the TaskMaster.exe file**: You can download the `TaskMaster.exe` file from the `dist` folder of the repository and run it in your Terminal by navigating to the directory where the `TaskMaster.exe` file is located.
-Once you're in the directory, you can use the `TaskMaster.exe` file by typing the project name `"TaskMaster"` followed by the command you want to run.
+Once you're in the directory, you can use the project by typing its name `"TaskMaster"` followed by the command you want to run.
     - For example:
     ```bash
     TaskMaster -a "Make homework"